-The Plan is the primary vehicle for providing retirement income to Ethan Allen employees.
+The Plan is the primary vehicle for providing retirement income to the Company's employees.

 The Plan is administered by Ethan Allen Inc. with J.P.
 Morgan/American Century Services, Inc. as Investment Manager and Recordkeeper.
 Investments offered include a stable asset fund, six mutual funds, three strategic allocation funds, employer common stock and a personal choice option.
-The investments are employee directed and qualify under Section 404c.
+The investments are employee directed and qualify under Section 404c of the Internal Revenue Code.